MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-w1.md

 Deprecated features won't be available in future versions of [!INCLUDE[prod_short](../developer/includes/prod_short.md)], which can happen for different kinds of reasons. <!--Should we talk about how long we're obligated to provide support for previous versions? --> For example, a feature may no longer be relevant, or something better may have become available.
 If you use a feature that is listed, either the feature itself or an extension of it, you should look for or develop an alternative.

 The next sections give a brief description of the deprecated features, state what happened to the feature, and explain why.
-The following table gives a few examples of what we mean by "moved, removed, or replaced."
+The following table gives a few examples of what we mean by *moved*, *removed*, or *replaced*.

 |State  |Examples  |
 |---------|---------|